JaxRaffnix/Powershell-ModuleTools/README.md

 ## TODO:

 - All public functions are exported if they match the filename.
 If there is a second function in a public file, there will be an error.
 This is a very hardcoded way of enabling functions.
+- dev project folder for apowershell module needs an additional json file for this to work.
+- should i keep support for powershell 5 and 7? eitherway, i should migrate all of my system to the new powershell...

 ## Requirements